daneilford/bem-css-methodology-complete-guide/eng.md

     .block__elem2 {}
     .block__elem3 {}

-__If you need to make an element of an element, then you need to make a new block!__
+__If you need to make an element of an element, then you need to make a new block or make your bem-tree with a single nested elements!__

 WRONG: